niahmiah/node-filemon/README.md

 # hwmon
 hwmon is a hardware monitor written for node.js systems running on Linux.

-The current version is simply a wrapper around the 'free' and 'iostat' commands on Linux, that returns the output in JSON format.
+The current version is simply a wrapper around the 'df', free' and 'iostat' commands on Linux, that returns the output in JSON format.

 ### Usage: